 The YMCA mission is the foundation of all our programs and activities.
 The annual Partners with Youth Campaign is a major driver of our mission to make and fulfill promises to kids, families and communities.
-Following last year’s outstanding work in raising $141,000 in pledges, this year, the Association Board is being asked to consider $438,622 in needs for key programs.
-The YMCA will combine their volunteer fundraising effort with the United Way and local foundations to make sure our programs are accessible to all.
+Following last year’s outstanding work in raising $76,485 in pledges, this year, the YMCA is being asked to consider $438,622 in needs for key programs.
+The YMCA will combine our volunteer fundraising effort with the United Way and local foundations to make sure our programs are accessible to all.

 Partners with Youth to Create Future Leaders

-Y-Middle School Leaders Clubs (seven different middle schools): builds future leaders for our nation by developing citizenship and leadership skills while encouraging academic improvement, development of self-esteem, and participation in community service projects.
+Y-Middle School Leaders Clubs : builds future leaders for our nation by developing citizenship and leadership skills while encouraging academic improvement, development of self-esteem, and participation in community service projects.
 The leaders program teaches Robert Rules, Service Learning and Citizenship.

-High School Youth and Government (five different high schools): are civic engagement programs that give youth an exciting experience in the mechanics of state government.
-YG provides opportunities for youth to study and debate public issues, experience the judicial branch of state government, write legislation and participate in a Youth Legislature.
+High School Youth and Government : are civic engagement programs that give youth an exciting experience in the mechanics of state government.
+Y & G provides opportunities for youth to study and debate public issues, experience the judicial branch of state government, write legislation and participate in a Youth Legislature.
 Students across the State of Texas participate in their local District Conferences and culminate their year of learning about how government works by becoming the State’s leaders during a mock legislative session at the State Y & G conference in Austin.

 Partners to Instill Confidence in Our Youth

-The Board of Directors allocates $111,115 to scholarships for our Youth Net Tutoring program.
-Youth Net is meant to be a collaborative effort under the umbrella of the North Side committee.
+The YMCA allocates scholarships for our Youth Tutoring program.
 The network of services includes tutoring, educational, social and recreational activities.
-During the school year YMCA program participants receive tutoring and hot meals four nights per week.
-On Fridays the participants are awarded field trips to the YMCA and the Art Museum of South Texas for progressing in social behavior, school and doing their homework assignments.
+During the school year YMCA program participants receive tutoring five days per week.

 Partners for All

-The Board of Directors allocates $46,200 to scholarships for membership to our facility.
-Here our families can take advantage of a variety of opportunities.
+The YMCA allocates scholarships for membership to our facility.
+Here, our families can take advantage of a variety of opportunities.

 Partners in Program Quality